Thottapalayam virus

-Thottopalayam thottimvirus, formerly Thottapalayam virus, (TMPV) is single-stranded, enveloped, negative-sense RNA virus species of the genus Thottimvirus in the Bunyavirales order.
-It is the first hantavirus to be isolated from a shrew.
+Thottapalayam virus (TMPV) is single-stranded, enveloped, negative-sense RNA virus species of the genus Thottimvirus in the Hantaviridae family.
+It was the first hantavirus to be isolated from a shrew.
 It was discovered in India in 1964.

 Natural reservoir

 TPMV was first isolated from an Asian house shrew (Suncus murinus) in India in 1964.
 It is part of a group of hantaviruses which are hosted by shrews instead of rodents.
-These shrew-borne thottimviruses are not known to cause any known disease in humans, unlike the similar and related orthohantaviruses including Andes and Hantaan viruses, which cause lethal hemorrhagic fevers.
+These shrew-borne thottimviruses are not known to cause any known disease in humans, unlike the similar and related orthohantaviruses, including Andes virus and Hantaan virus.